Skip to content

 No automated retraining.
 Model retraining is triggered manually.
 The system monitors for drift but does not yet close the loop by automatically retraining and redeploying when performance degrades.
 A human is still in the loop.

 What comes next is more of what is here: better features, tighter calibration, more robust monitoring.
-No crystal ball.
-No permanent edge.
-Just the humility to keep iterating.

 References